-- (a) Where the proposed cost of carrying out the development is \$100,000 or less; or - for the purpose of disabled access; or - for the sole purpose of providing affordable housing; or - for the purpose of reducing a building's use of potable water (where supplied from water mains) or energy; or - for the sole purpose of the adaptive reuse of an item of environmental heritage; or - for residential development.
+- (a) Where the proposed cost of carrying out the development is \$100,000 or less; - for the purpose of disabled access; or - for the sole purpose of providing affordable housing; or - for the purpose of reducing a building's use of potable water (where supplied from water mains) or energy; or

-(b) Where a development proposal contains both a residential component and a non-residential component, then Council will calculate the levy for the residential component under the adopted section 7.11 plan and the levy for the non-residential component under this section 7.12 plan.
+- for the sole purpose of the adaptive reuse of an item of - environmental heritage; or - for residential development; or - that has been the subject of a condition under section 94 under a previous development consent relating to the subdivision of the land on which the development is to be carried out. - (b) Where a development proposal contains both a residential component and a non-residential component, then Council will calculate the levy for the residential component under the adopted section 94 plan and the levy for the non-residential component under this section 94A plan.
 The levy finally imposed on the development consent will be which ever the greater amount is.